drj11/pypng/README.md

 higher version.

-PyPNG also works on Python 3.x if you use the 2to3 tool which it should do automatically (this support is very recent, and preliminary).
+PyPNG also works on Python 3.x if you use the 2to3 tool which it should do automatically (this support is recent, and preliminary).

 PyPNG comes with a setup.py script to use with distutils.
 After unpacking the distribution, cd into the directory and execute the